gustavoraphael/kotlin-first-one/README.md

 - RESTful endpoints for creating and searching restaurants and cuisines.
 - CSV import functionality for batch processing of restaurant and cuisine data.
-- Clean architecture with service layer separation for business logic.

 ## Getting Started